Putt-Putt Enters the Race: Development

-Promotion
+Marketing

 Putt-Putt Enters the Race was officially unveiled at the 1998 Electronic Entertainment Expo in Atlanta, May 28–30, at booth 5626.
 Humongous Entertainment executive vice president of marketing and licensing, Ralph Giuffre, said that this title was purposely designed for younger players.
 On January 14, the Humongous Entertainment website (humongous.com) launched a week-long online celebration for the game, which included offering players free downloadable demos, online games, contests and other items at the Putt-Putt's Pit Stop.
 In December 1999, Humongous partnered with the Make-A-Wish Foundation for a holiday promotion where customers could "donate the full $10 to the Make-A-Wish Foundation or donate $2 to the charity and receive $8 back" at participating national software retail outlets for Humongous's best-selling 16 software, which included this game.

-Commercial performance

-According to PC Data of Reston, the game was the 5th top-selling educational title across 13 software retail chains for the week ended January 16, and the 9th top-selling home-education software for the week ended May 1.

-Critical reception
+Reception

 Sonic praised the game for being both fun and educational, while challenging kids in creative ways.
 Superkids said the game was best-suited to children who have curiosity and patience.
 Eugene Register-Guard described the game as "challenging and entertaining".
 The Bryan Times praised the user interface.
 Lakeland Ledger thought the game was "charming".
 Ouders Online said the game was highly fun, and added that Putt-Putt was a good role model.
 The Boston Herald praised the game's "smooth animation and appealing characters", while saying that its complexity would appeal to older players.
 The 52 year old reviewer at The Colombian enjoyed the interactive content, commenting that the game had a high "Giggle-to-Click Ratio".
 Star Tribune said that, like other Humongous games, this title was "high-quality" and "entertaining", while complimenting its replay value.
 The game was used in a study by The Mirror.
 Daily Herald deemed the game "above average" and "sweet".
 PC Mag said a parent "can't go wrong" with buying the game for their 3-8-year-old child.